ASL-Programs/ASL.LivingGrid/Scripts/README.md

   bash ./Scripts/deploy.sh [Release|Debug]
   ```

-Both scripts expect .NET 9 SDK to be installed and should be executed from the repository root or `Scripts` directory.
+Both scripts expect .NET 9 SDK to be installed.
+They automatically detect their
+own location, so you can run them from any directory.